 Someone on the Ford Fusion Facebook Page said that the antenna on the Fusion makes it look like a toy remote-controlled car.
 Being used to the BMW “shark-fin” antenna, I agree the Fusion antenna is not sexy.

-On a more practical note, it causes a “tent pole” effect when you try to put a car cover on, and could possible break if the cover is pulled hard.
+On a more practical note, it causes a “tent pole” effect when you try to put a car cover on, and could possibly break if the cover is pulled hard.

 Happily, there is an easy fix for this.
 You can get an after-market shark-fin antenna for your Fusion!
 This is on my “to do” list.
 People tell me it’s easy to install and works well.
 Be sure to order the correct color.

 10. Snow Chains Not Allowed

 Ford does not approve of using snow chains on the Ford Fusion which I think is ludicrous.
 When I asked the Ford salesman, “how am I supposed to go skiing?”, his reply was, “rent a car”.
 So, if you’re planning to go skiing with your Fusion, you might want to look elsewhere.

 You’ll notice that none of these are fatal flaws; most are pretty nit-picky in fact, and some have after-market fixes.
 I believe the Fusion Hybrid is fundamentally a really good car; see my article on the Top Things I Love About My Ford Fusion.
 It drives great, looks great, and has amazing gas mileage!
 I’m really happy with it so far, but there’s always room for improvement.

 What do you think of the Ford Fusion Hybrid?
 What do you like about it?
 What are your gripes?
 Leave a comment or question below. – Brian